dronedrops/drone-drops/README.md

 - ❌ 💄 Toast Messages.
 - ❌ 💄 Floating - Labels
 - ❌ Clear unused npm packages from packages.json
+- ❌ Search for all TODO: in Repo and close it.

 ### jerome + dinesh + thiru
 - ✅  Transaction Contracts - Init